milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

   meh{(x: Int) => x} // solves ?M = [X] Int => X and ?A = Int ...
 }
 ```
-We're adding this as a positive test, becuase we _want_ it to compile successfully.
+We're adding this as a positive test, becuase we want it to compile successfully.
 Notice the convention that when
 adding a test corresponding to a bug with a ticket number, the test source file is of the form `tNNNN.scala`.
 This
-isn't essential, but it will make Jason happy.
+isn't essential, but it will make [Jason][retronym] happy.

 ### Run partest